intelie/gitbook-drilling/collector/protocols/csv.md

 The TCP connector puts the source in **server mode** and waits for data to be pushed into it.
 On the other hand, the Serial port connector configures the source as **client mode** and watches the Unix device file to consume the data passing through.

-Starting at Liverig 4.11.0, CSV client mode support both TCP and Serial connection protocols, and Server mode supports only TCP connection protocol.
+Starting at LiveRig 4.11.0, CSV source supports TCP and Serial connection protocols for Client mode.
+When using Server mode, it only supports TCP protocol.
 If server mode is enabled, the Serial Port radio button will be disabled: